Kerista: Old Tribe

 Kerista-inspired storefronts and communal houses existed in New York, Los Angeles, and the San Francisco Bay Area throughout the 1960s, and were moderately popular.
 The ideology shared by the Old Tribe was remarkably simple: 'Wash your own dish', 'No one belongs to anyone else', 'Kerista is freedom and love'.
 The main tenets of the Old Tribe embody the hippie ideals of 'good vibes' and the 'righteous high', racial and sexual liberation, and a strong tendency toward dropping out of the default/mainstream world and living a non-conformist life of idealism, spontaneity, and fun.
 In addition, Old Tribers began the use of a Ouija board for wisdom and guidance, and use of the "alphabet-board" continued in the New Tribe.

 One division occurred in the Old Tribe over the Vietnam War.
-Jud was a patriotic WWII ex-soldier, and he supported US military intervention.
+Jud was a patriotic WWII veteran, and he supported US military intervention.
 However, the vast majority of the Old Tribe were anti-war.
-Jud's pro-military beliefs were unpopular in leftist circles, and regularly surprised visitors who expected Jud to be left-of-center.
+Jud's pro-military beliefs were unpopular in leftist circles and regularly surprised visitors who expected Jud to be left-of-center.

 New Tribe

-From 1971 until 1991, the community was centered at the Kerista Commune (not a single physical building), founded in the Haight Ashbury district of San Francisco, California.
+From 1971 until 1991, the community was centered at the Kerista Commune (not a single physical building), founded in the Haight-Ashbury district of San Francisco, California.
 The Keristans maintained a very high profile that included publication of a popular free newspaper and several national media appearances.

 When it was active, Kerista was a focal point for those interested in alternative and non-monogamous lifestyles.
 The terms polyfidelity and compersion were coined at the Kerista Commune.
 The commune developed an entire vocabulary around alternative lifestyles; for example, the term "polyintimacy" in their literature was similar to the term "polyamory" popularized years later.
 Entrance to the commune was extremely selective.
 Potential members were expected to attend the Growth Coop for several months, interact with other Keristans at potluck volleyball and during newspaper distribution, and socialize with various BFIC (Best-Friend Identity Clusters) families.
 This intense mutual-selection process included months of transitional celibacy.
 Starting in Fall 1986, it included screening for AIDS/HIV before joining a sleeping schedule.
 By 1987 there was no celibacy period, but three months of transitional safer sex and quarterly HIV testing for the duration.
 A more controversial policy was men being required to undergo a vasectomy in order to join.
 That policy was overturned a year before the New Tribe ended.